-This Friday is the 14th of the Jewish month of Nisan, with the festival of Passover beginning at sundown.
+This Friday is the 14th of the Jewish month of Nisan, with the festival of Passover beginning at sundown as the 15th of Nisan begins.
 Jews around the world will gather to solemnly remember and celebrate the LORD God who brought enslaved Israel out of Egypt this night with a strong Hand (Exodus 13:9; Deut 4:7; 16:1).
 Hundreds of thousands of Christians will join in the celebration, convinced that the “Last Supper,” on the night Jesus was betrayed, was in fact a Passover meal, stirring a bit of controversy in some Jewish circles, see here and here. if you would like to delve a bit deeper into the historical side of things, particularly what was going on in the year 30 CE, in Jerusalem, leading up to the night Jesus was betrayed, his crucifixion, and what followed, here is a series of posts that will take you through the week, touching on many of the mysteries and controversies this convergence of Jewish and Christian traditions and memories of Jesus’ Last Days in Jerusalem have stirred.